Coordinator: Alain Goasduff

 Local Responsible: Alessio Galatà

 PANDORA is an interdisciplinary innovative project whose aim is to measure the decay rate, as a function of the ionization state, for β radionuclides (like 176Lu) involved in several astrophysical process (stellar nucleosynthesis) and cosmology (BBN, cosmochronometers).
 Radioactive species will be injected in a plasma produced inside a magnetic trap (reproducing stellar-like conditions in terms of ionization stages), where they will be ionized by energetic electrons.
 The trap will be equipped with a complete multi-diagnostic system, able to measure not only gamma rays following the β decay, but also the plasma self-emission (visible, X-rays, microwaves) and in turn deduce its parameters (density and temperature) with an unprecedented precision.
-The project is in the design phase, then the construction will follow.
-First measurements are expected by the end of 2023.
+The project is in the construction phase at LNS.

 Local Responsible: Valentino Rigato

-The LUNA (Laboratory for Underground Nuclear Astrophysics) main aim is to investigate nuclear fusion reactions that generate most of the stellar energy and allowed the synthesis of the elements in stars and in the primordial Universe.
+The LUNA3 (Laboratory for Underground Nuclear Astrophysics) main aim is to investigate nuclear fusion reactions that generate most of the stellar energy and allowed the synthesis of the elements in stars and in the primordial Universe.
 Such reactions have a very low cross section at energies of astrophysical interest and are thus very difficult to be measured in a laboratory at the Earth’s surface, where the cosmic background would mask the feeble signal.
 During the last 25 years, LUNA installed two accelerators (LUNA 50 and LUNA 400) in the underground laboratories of LNGS and measured a few key reactions of the Hydrogen burning and of primordial nucleosynthesis.
-In the next future, a new accelerator (LUNA MV) that will allow to measure reactions of the Helium and Carbon burning cycles will be installed.
+Recently a new accelerator (LUNA MV) has been installed and commissioned.
+It will allow to measure reactions of the Helium and Carbon burning cycles.

 For the LUNA400 and LUNA MV programs the Laboratori Nazionali di Legnaro are deeply involved in the preparation and characterization of nuclear solid targets in three main activities: